 What is Prevent?
 Let’s Talk About It

-The Department for Education and the Home Office have developed a website aimed at parents, teachers and school leaders to provide practical advice, support and resources on protecting young people from extremism and radicalisation.
+The Department for Education and the Home Office have developed a website called educate against hate aimed at parents, teachers and school leaders to provide practical advice, support and resources on protecting young people from extremism and radicalisation.